RSHP tight-lipped as plans to redevelop Lloyd’s building announced

 The central space in Richard Rogers’ seminal Lloyd’s building is facing a “once-in-a-generation” redesign.

-The building’s owners said they had spoken to “several” architects as they attempt to adapt the central, three-storey underwriting room and associated spaces for post-pandemic working practices and the digital age.
+The building’s owners said they had spoken to “several” architects as they attempt to adapt the central, three-storey underwriting room for post-pandemic working practices and the digital age.
 They said they were now pausing to consider their options.

 Rogers’ practice, RSHP, refused to comment on the news.